Get stories and expert advice on all things related to college and parenting.

-“Making things clear — what we were willing to pay for and why — has helped,” Laura reflected.
-“It also helped to talk about financial matters as they were growing up.
-There are choices involved in everything.”
+"Making things clear — what we were willing to pay for and why — has helped," Laura reflected.
+"It also helped to talk about financial matters as they grew up.
+There are choices involved in everything."

-I am a firm believer in having students contribute as much as reasonably possible so that they don’t take their education for granted, and learn to budget, and can take pride in their success. – Beth in California
+I firmly believe in having students contribute as much as reasonably possible so they don't take their education for granted, learn to budget, and take pride in their success. – Beth in California

 Some parents help their students budget by taking charge of the student's own earnings and then doling it out in monthly installments as an allowance.
 Others put their students on their own credit card accounts — again, they can see the charges and talk about it.

-A few questions to ask your student, and yourself:
+Here are a few questions to ask your student and yourself:

-To keep money coming in, many students get campus jobs, even if for just a few hours a week.
-Some parents prefer their students to settle in and wait until second semester freshman year or sophomore year to get a campus job.
+Many students get campus jobs to keep money coming in, even if for just a few hours a week.
+Some parents prefer their students to settle in and wait until the second semester of their first year or sophomore year to get a campus job.

-Your student may qualify for work study as part of their financial aid package, but even for students without work study there should be plenty of employment opportunities.
+Your student may qualify for work-study as part of their financial aid package, but there should be plenty of employment opportunities even for students without work-study.

-While in college, Beth’s two sons each held multiple jobs in areas that were both meaningful and fun (recycling truck driver, writing tutor, climbing wall instructor, research assistant, and tool shop proctor to name a few!).
-One started working freshman year to supplement his allowance and the other waited until sophomore year.
-“They enjoyed the jobs and liked earning money.”
+While in college, Beth's two sons held multiple jobs in meaningful and fun areas (recycling truck driver, writing tutor, climbing wall instructor, research assistant, and tool shop proctor, to name a few!).
+One started working during the first year to supplement his allowance, and the other waited until sophomore year.
+"They enjoyed the jobs and liked earning money."

-They didn’t need an allowance after freshman year because of campus employment and solid summer earnings.
-But Beth observed, “If our kids had been college athletes or heavily involved in non-paid extracurricular activities like the school paper or student government, we would have had to help them.”
+They didn't need an allowance after the first year because of campus employment and solid summer earnings.
+But Beth observed, "If our kids had been college athletes or heavily involved in non-paid extracurricular activities like the school paper or student government, we would have had to help them."

-Parents agree that it’s important to prioritize studies and extracurriculars.
-Laura said of her older daughter, who held numerous campus jobs — some resumé-building (tutoring, TA) and some not — “she liked to make money and she liked to be busy.
-As she got more involved in campus activities, she cut back on her jobs.”
+Parents agree that it's essential to prioritize studies and extracurriculars.
+Laura said of her older daughter, who held numerous campus jobs — some resumé-building (tutoring, TA) and some not — "she liked to make money, and she liked to be busy.
+She cut back on her jobs as she got more involved in campus activities."

 Off-campus jobs are great for some students.
 Brigitte was thrilled to see her daughter really loving her university community, even beyond the boundaries of campus: "Getting a job in a restaurant made her feel like she really lived there, so much that she wanted to stay during her vacations to work and be with friends."